More powerful vacuum motor

 The quality of the clean you’ll get in your home depends on your particular floor types.
 Another major factor is how much effort you put into setting up the app and maps.
 The majority of my home is parquetry so I couldn’t be happier with the results.
 Consequently, I activated the S6 MaxV almost every day compared to my usual twice-a-week runs with the vacuum-only S4.

-The only issue I found with mopping was streaking when the mop cloth was a bit dirty.
-This was my fault.
+The only issue I found with mopping was streaking when the mop cloth was a bit dirty, at least at first.
+The software update mentioned above that delivered better flow control cleared up my issues.
 Any uneven mopping coverage at the start of cleaning can be avoided by dampening the mop cloth when inserting the water tray and mop bracket.
 Filling the tank with hot water also means you can walk on the floors sooner.

 - 300ml electronic water tank